arleigh418/Byebye-POSTMAN---JSON-Format-Comparison-Tool---For-API-Testing/README.md

 This method modify from here : https://blog.csdn.net/lluozh2015/article/details/74910427

 # Introduction
-1.This tool is for api test , I refer to the above URL and make it more  eamagesier to use.
+1.This tool is for api test , I refer to the above URL and make it more  easier to use.

 2.This tool provide two method , if you input 0 , then it will compare two single api url , please refer below image: